 Intro to Sparsification: Pruning ResNet-50

-Neural Magic’s Deep Sparse Platform provides a suite of software tools to select, build, and run sparse deep learning models on CPU resources.
+Neural Magic’s Deep Sparse Platform provides a suite of software tools to select, optimize, and deploy sparse deep learning models on commodity CPU resources.
 Taking advantage of “sparsification,” there are multiple ways to plug into the DeepSparse Engine which runs sparse models like ResNet-50 at accelerated speeds on CPUs.
 So what is sparsification and why should you care?

 Sparsification is the process of taking a trained deep learning model and removing redundant information from the overprecise and over-parameterized network resulting in a faster and smaller model.
-Techniques for sparsification are all encompassing including everything from inducing sparsity using pruning and quantization to enabling naturally occurring activation sparsity.
+Techniques for sparsification are all-encompassing including everything from inducing sparsity using pruning and quantization to enabling naturally occurring activation sparsity.
 When implemented correctly, these techniques result in significantly more performant and smaller models with limited to no effect on the baseline metrics.
-For example, as you will see shortly in our benchmarking exercise, pruning plus quantization can give over 7x improvement in performance while recovering to nearly the same baseline accuracy.
+For example, as you will see shortly in our benchmarking exercise, pruning plus quantization can give over 7.3x improvement in performance while recovering to nearly the same baseline accuracy.
 Additionally, sparsification also reduces the model footprint.
 In the ResNet-50 example below, we reduced the model size from the original 90.3 MB to 3.3 MB while retaining 99% of the baseline accuracy!

 - Download a sparsification recipe and sparsified model from the SparseZoo.

-- Apply your recipe with only a few lines of code using SparseML.
+- Apply the recipe to the model with only a few lines of code using SparseML.

 ResNet-50 on CPUs: Benchmarking with the DeepSparse Engine